 PROJECT TITLE: Moldova: Policy advice, legislative drafting and on-going support to the MTender Pilot in 2020

-Workplan ID: P2-T1-A5-S3
+Workplan ID: P2-T1-A5-S3 - Blueprint for Restricted procedure

 November 2020

 APPROVAL PAGE

 November 2020

 This document for “Blueprint for execution of FA” of the project “Moldova: Policy advice, legislative drafting and on-going support to the MTender Pilot in 2020” was first prepared as a draft and submitted on the 18th November 2020 by the Consultant: everis and uStudio.
 It has gone through a number of iterations, and this version 1.0 is the final version.
 The document has been examined by the EBRD OL and the representatives of the Government Client/Beneficiaries of Republic of Moldova and is hereby recommended for approval and acceptance.